titanscouting/red-alliance-mobile/README.md

 ## Installing Production Versions
 ### Android
-Click [here](https://play.google.com/store/apps/details?id=com.redalliance) to install from the Play Store
+Click [here](https://play.google.com/store/apps/details?id=com.redalliance) to install from the Google Play Store.
 ### iOS
 You must follow the instructions below to compile for iOS and run on a simulator.
-Official support is not current provided by Titan Scouting for wide installation on physical devices
+Official support is not current provided by Titan Scouting for wide installation on physical devices.